csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 suitable), then we do actually have some visibility on app state and availability.
 If you are using `defer` or `type=module`, then `DOMContentLoaded` might be more useful to you than you realise.

+## Back to Work

+I mentioned previously that the `DOMContentLoaded` event fires once all `defer`red JavaScript has run, which means that we could potentially be trickling functionality throughout the entire time between `domInteractive` and `DOMContentLoaded`.

+In my client’s case, however, the site is completely nonfunctional until the very last file (response 133 in the waterfall) has successfully executed.
+In fact, blocking the request for file 133 has the exact same effect as disabling JavaScript entirely.
+This means the `DOMContentLoaded` event for them is an almost exact measure of when the app is available.
+This means that **tracking and improving `DOMContentLoaded` will have a direct correlation to an improved customer experience**.

+### Improving `DOMContentLoaded`

+Given that `DOMContentLoaded` marks the point at which all synchronous HTML and JavaScript has been dealt with, and all `defer`red JavaScript has been fetched and run, this leaves us many different opportunities to improve the metric: we could reduce the size of our HTML, we could remove or reduce expensive synchronous JavaScript, we could inline small scripts to remove any network cost, and we can reduce the amount of `defer`red JavaScript.

+Further, as `DOMContentLoaded` is a milestone timing, any time we can shave from preceding timings should be realised later on.
+For example, all things being equal, a 500ms improvement in TTFB will yield a 500ms improvement in subsequent milestones, such as First Contentful Paint or, in our case, `DOMContentLoaded`.

+However, _in our_ case, the delta between `domInteractive` and `DOMContentLoaded` was 8.681s, or about 70%.
+And while their TTFB certainly does need improvement, I don’t think it would be the most effective place to spend time while tackling this particular problem.

+Almost all of that 8.7s was lost to queuing and fetching that sheer number of bundles.
+Not necessarily the size of the bundles—just the sheer quantity of files that need scheduling, and which each carry their own latency cost.

+While we haven’t worked out the sweet spot for this project, as a rule, a smaller number of larger bundles would usually download much faster than many tiny ones:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">As a rule, RTT (α) stays constant while download time (𝑥) is proportional to filesize.
+Therefore, splitting one large bundle into 16 smaller ones goes from 1α + 𝑥 to 16α + 16(0.0625𝑥).
+Expect things to probably get a little slower. <a href="https://t.co/c0hEsIAwKq">pic.twitter.com/c0hEsIAwKq</a></p>&mdash; Harry Roberts (@csswizardry) <a href="https://twitter.com/csswizardry/status/1352402710688133122?ref_src=twsrc%5Etfw">21 January, 2021</a></blockquote>

+My advice in this case is to tweak their build to output maybe 8–10 bundles and re-test from there.
+It’s important to balance bundle size, number of bundles, and caching strategies, but it’s clear to me that the issue here is overzealous code-splitting.

+With that done, we should be able to improve `DOMContentLoaded`, thus having a noticeable impact on functionality and therefore customer experience.

+`DOMContentLoaded` has proved to be a very, very useful metric for us.